-If you tried to find a developer right now, your Google searches would be overflowing with offers, all trying to undercut each other in order to get your attention.
+If you tried to find a web developer right now, your Google searches would be overflowing with offers, all trying to undercut each other in order to get your attention.

 The problem is that there are so many companies and “experts” out there offering to do these kinds of jobs without the proper knowledge or the tools required for undertaking such a task.
 In reality, many people who present themselves as someone who has the knowledge to create a stunning, functional site couldn’t do much better than you DIYing a site after a few YouTube tutorials.